KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 To get basic support please submit an Issue

-If you prefer commercial support, please contact bandyer.com by mail: mailto:info@bandyer.com.
+If you prefer commercial support, please contact bandyer.com sending an email at: [info@bandyer.com](mailto:info@bandyer.com.)

 ## Credits